alttch/eva3/doc/sys_api.rst

 file_put - upload file into runtime
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Puts a new file into runtime folder.
-If the file with such name exist, it will
+If the file with such name exists, it will
 be overwritten.

 Parameters: